Kawasaki KR-1/KR-1S: Public reception

 The KR-1 was touted as the fastest in class, as well as the easiest to tune, making it a highly popular race bike.

 Its dicey, prone to head-shake handling and unreliability were somewhat overlooked or rather fixed.

-Given the above, KR-1s in good condition have become exceedingly rare, with the KR-1R easily the rarest of all the road-going 250cc two-strokes.
+KR-1s in good condition have become rare, with the KR-1R maybe the rarest of all the road-going 250cc two-strokes.

 Special models

-The KR-1R (D1,D2 models) was intended to compete with the more racetrack oriented 'SP' 250 two stroke models being produced by competing Japanese factories Honda, Yamaha, and Suzuki.
+The KR-1R (D1, D2 models) was intended to compete with the more racetrack oriented 'SP' 250 two stroke models being produced by competing Japanese factories Honda, Yamaha, and Suzuki.
 It was sold only within the Japanese domestic market and retailed for some 599,000yen (559,000yen for S model).
 The 'R' featured larger 35mm carburetors, a close ratio gearbox, improved internal suspension components, different wheel rims, and came only in an Ebony/Green(Black/Green) color scheme - unique to the R. Total production is estimated at 180 units and subsequently they are extremely collectible.

 In New Zealand, specifically for production racing, the Sports Production (SP/C3A) variant of the S model was produced.
 In very limited numbers, (less than 12 units) the SP was the based on a 'S' model and fitted with the 35 mm carburetors from the R model, and modified cylinder porting and compression ratio.